VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog2turtle.md

 I want you to be neither.
 Be an all level programmer.
 Why?

-Most low level devs will feel far from home using existing code and high level functions to make a game like this.
+Most low level devs will feel far from home using existing code and high level functions to make a video game.
 This will make a low level dev reach for building the foundations first, wasting time reinventing wheels that may not need reinvented.
 They also are less likely to know about - or even think to look for - common high level techniques.
 They're also likely to get overly wrapped up in optimization problems that don't need it.
 If you're making a game, it only needs to push out a frame at the monitor's refresh rate, not 10000 FPS.
 They're likely to overestimate how hard it is to make complex software, because they're thinking about building every little piece by hand.

 {{< speech tired >}}